- The Washington Times - Tuesday, October 28, 2025

 In their planning for the visit, Ms. Takaichi and her team appeared well-briefed to put Mr. Trump in an upbeat mood.

-Their leaders’ lunch at Tokyo’s State Guest House reportedly contained U.S. rice and U.S. steak — unusual ingredients given the fenced-off nature of Japan’s agricultural market, famed for both its high-quality rice and wagyu beef.
+Their leaders’ lunch at Tokyo’s State Guest House reportedly included U.S. rice and U.S. steak, unusual ingredients given the fenced-off nature of Japan’s agricultural market, famed for its high-quality rice and wagyu beef.

-Ms. Takaichi also became the latest in a string of global leaders who said she would nominate Mr. Trump for the Nobel Peace Prize, citing his successful peace-making in the Middle East, between Gaza and Israel, and in Southeast Asia, between Cambodia and Thailand.
+Ms. Takaichi also became the latest global leader to say she would nominate Mr. Trump for the Nobel Peace Prize, citing his successful peacemaking in the Middle East between Hamas and Israel and in Southeast Asia between Cambodia and Thailand.

 Exporting autos to Japan, the world’s No. 3 carmaker after China and the United States, and home to auto giant Toyota, has always been a hard sell.

-Two weeks ago — before Ms. Takaichi took office — local reports circulated suggesting that Japanese officialdom might acquire a fleet of Ford F-150 trucks.
+Two weeks ago, before Ms. Takaichi took office, local reports suggested that Japanese officialdom might acquire a fleet of Ford F-150 trucks.

-The potential purchase was referenced by Mr. Trump, while en route to Japan: He called the vehicle “a hot truck.”
+Mr. Trump referenced the potential purchase while en route to Japan.
+He called the vehicle “a hot truck.”

-While clearly designed to alleviate U.S. concerns about barriers to imported vehicles — Japan exported 1.37 million vehicles stateside in 2026, while importing just over 16,000 U.S. cars — the report raised some eyebrows.
-The outsized Fords do not match domestic preferences for small cars, nor the narrowness of many Japanese roads.
+Although clearly designed to alleviate U.S. concerns about barriers to imported vehicles, the local reports raised eyebrows.
+The outsized Fords do not match domestic preferences for small cars or the narrow nature of many Japanese roads.

-Mr. Trump and Ms. Takaichi also met family members of Japanese allegedly abducted to North Korea.
-Tokyo says a minimum of 17 persons were abducted by North Korean agents in the 1970s and 1980s from coastal areas of Japan.
-In the country, they were forced to offer language and cultural training to North Korean spies.
+Mr. Trump and Ms. Takaichi also met family members of Japanese citizens allegedly abducted to North Korea.
+Tokyo said North Korean agents abducted at least 17 people in the 1970s and 1980s from coastal areas of Japan.
+They were forced to offer language and cultural training to North Korean spies.

 Five were returned in a bilateral deal in 2005, but a belief persists that many more are unaccounted for.

-Asked if he could help, Mr. Trump, who has vocally expressed interest in renewing his first-term acquaintance with North Korean leader Kim Jong-un, said, “We will see what is going on.”
+Asked whether he could help, Mr. Trump, who has expressed interest in renewing his first-term acquaintance with North Korean leader Kim Jong-un, said, “We will see what is going on.”

 A South Korean official told foreign reporters in Seoul on Monday that a meeting between Mr. Kim and Mr. Trump during Mr. Trump’s upcoming visit to South Korea looks unlikely.

-“The overall observation in our office is that, at the moment, there are no concrete signs that the meeting will be taking place,” Third Deputy Director of National Security at the Office of the President Oh Hyun-joo said.
+“The overall observation in our office is that, at the moment, there are no concrete signs that the meeting will be taking place,” said Oh Hyun-joo, third deputy director of national security at the presidential office.

 Mr. Trump is on a packed tour of the Indo-Pacific.

-Having joined the Association of Southeast Asian Nations summit in Malaysia, he is on a state visit to Japan.
-He next travels to Gyeongju, South Korea, site of the 2025 Asia-Pacific Economic Cooperation forum, for another state visit.
+After attending the Association of Southeast Asian Nations summit in Malaysia, he was on a state visit to Japan.
+He then traveled to Gyeongju, South Korea, the site of the 2025 Asia-Pacific Economic Cooperation forum.

-U.S. Secretary of Defense Pete Hegseth is on a separate tour of the region and joined Mr. Trump in Yokosuka.
+Defense Secretary Pete Hegseth is on a separate tour of the region and joined Mr. Trump in Yokosuka.

 • Andrew Salmon can be reached at asalmon@washingtontimes.com.